 Founded in West Kirby in 1983, the Orchestra was originally part of the St Bridget’s Music Society, changing its name to Wirral Symphony Orchestra in 1995.
 From 1995 to 2008 the WSO was conducted by Gabrielle Horne.
 From small beginnings the Orchestra expanded in both size and musical achievement, and by 2005 WSO had become a large and vibrant musical body, and established itself as an independent organisation in its own right, and as a Registered Charity (No 1112140).

 Celebrating its Silver Jubilee in 2008, the Orchestra appointed Jonathan Small, Principal Oboe of the Royal Liverpool Philharmonic Orchestra, as its Conductor.
-Jonathan commences his third term as Conductor in the 2016-17 Season.
+Jonathan commenced his third term as Conductor in the 2016-17 Season and is celebrating 10 years with the orchestra in the 2018-19 Season.

 Wirral Symphony Orchestra’s widening repertoire has included performances of works such as Smetana’s Má Vlast cycle, Mahler’s first three Symphonies, Strauss’ Death and Transfiguration, opera performances including Bizet’s Carmen and Wagner’s Die Walküre, Last Night of the Proms concerts, The Snowman with the film soundtrack performed live by the Orchestra, in addition to well-loved and notable works by Rachmaninov, Bruch and Brahms and numerous others.